alexbalan08/alexbalan08/README.md

 # 👋 Hello there, I'm Alex Balan!

+Currently junior lecturer at Faculty of Science and Engineering, Maastricht.

-Currently finishing my M.Sc. in Data Science & AI at Maastricht University.
+Graduate of M.Sc. in Data Science and Decision Making - Maastricht University.
 Graduate of the B.Sc.
-Data Science & AI programme at Maastricht University.
+Data Science & AI programme - Maastricht University.

 My main focus is Natural Language Processing, information retrieval and deep learning applications, where most of my projects are.